 Car insurance cover for over 70s

-As we touched on above, when you begin looking at car insurance over 70, you will see premiums start to rise.
+As we touched on above, when you begin looking at comprehensive car insurance over 70, you will see premiums start to rise.
 The earlier graphs demonstrate the sharp rise in accidents and claims for over 70s.
 Even though your driving history, no claims bonus and healthy medical background will help, there is a general upturn in premiums for all drivers in this age bracket.
-When looking to reduce your premiums, there are several options:
+When looking to reduce your premiums, and save money, there are several options:

 - Reduce your annual mileage, reducing your chance of having an accident